- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I hadn’t noticed until I slid from his high back to the ground, but a pretty humming voice had been coming from my body.
 Just before I laid onto several strewn blankets, Orion nudged my head with his nose.
 I looked at his large blue eyes and he then bumped at my forehead, leaving his exhaling nostrils pressed onto my skin.

-He smacked against me again, beginning a bizarre attempt at humming.
+He lightly smacked against me again, beginning a bizarre attempt at humming.
 It was definitely the strangest sound I had ever heard, especially from a horse.

 “You want me to keep humming?”